SaraFrantzen/RockPaperScissor_React/README.md

 ``` $ yarn test ```

+### Api - work in progress
+Backend is set up with Rails, [Visit repo - rockPaperScissor_api](https://github.com/Saralundkvist86/rockPaperScissor_api)

+User can now log in with email: user@email.com, password: password

+watch out for the ability to store scores!

 #### Acknowledgement

 - To get started with the project I watched [Rock Paper Scissors With ReactJs](https://www.youtube.com/watch?v=Fuml_CO6uvo) by React Ninja